SDyas/University_BSc_Computer_Science/README.md

 * ### Console Text Game

-    Using C++ to produce a simple console-based game, demonstrating the application of coding fundamentals.
+    Using C++ to produce a simple console-based game, demonstrating the application of programming fundamentals.